 2. The lifespan of cosmetics can be significantly shortened through improper storage.
-Makeup should be kept away from sunlight, heat and humidity.
-If your lipstick melted in your purse while you were walking on a hot, summer day you might be better off without it, even if it will return to solid state once it’s out of the heat.
+Makeup should be kept away from sunlight, heat, and humidity.
+If your lipstick melted in your purse while you were walking on a hot, summer day, you might be better off without it, even if it will return to a solid state once it’s out of the heat.
 Makeup that has become unsuitable to use may also show signs such as changes in color, odor and/or texture.

-3. Applying makeup with dirty hands or on a dirty face is something that you should never do.
-Not following the rules of proper hygiene can get you exposed to bacteria, infections, fungus and mold.
+3. Applying makeup with dirty hands or on a dirty face is something you should never do.
+Not following the rules of proper hygiene can get you exposed to bacteria, infections, fungus, and mold.

-4. The safety of using cosmetic products also depends on their cleanliness as well as the one of cosmetic applicators and brushes.
+4. The safety of cosmetic products also depends on their cleanliness and the use of cosmetic applicators and brushes.
 Be sure to regularly clean reusable applicators and brushes and replace the ones that cannot be washed.

 5. Never share cosmetics with other people.
 It doesn’t matter if it’s your best friend or someone you just met.
 Infections and germs can be easily spread via cosmetic products so sharing them with friends and family may render useless your efforts of keeping them and yourself clean.

-6. Don’t ignore an allergic reaction to a makeup product no matter how insignificant it may seem at first.
-A tingly feeling in your lips, slight itchiness on your eyelids and other symptoms can become worse after repeated and/or prolonged wear.
+6. Don’t ignore an allergic reaction to a makeup product, no matter how insignificant it may seem at first.
+A tingly feeling in your lips, slight itchiness on your eyelids, and other symptoms can worsen after repeated and/or prolonged wear.

 9. No matter how tired you are, never go to sleep with your make-up on or a dirty face.
-While we sleep our body regenerates, skin included.
+While we sleep, our body regenerates, skin included.
 Whatever your favorite facial cleansing and make-up removal products are, make sure you use them.
-The dirt and make-up can clog your skin’s pores that lead to premature aging, breakouts, irritations and other problems.
+The dirt and make-up can clog your skin’s pores that leads to premature aging, breakouts, irritations, and other problems.